Blower Motor Resistor Buyer's Guide

 If you are in the market for a blower motor resistor replacement, allot a budget of up to $100 to $160.
 For sweeter deals, shop at CarParts.com, where OE replacement blower motor resistors cost as low as $2, while higher-end products cost up to $320.
 Products are sold individually or as part of a kit.

 To narrow down your search, indicate the year, make, and model of your vehicle on the filter tab.
 You can further customize the list by choosing from the categories listed under the “Refine By” menu.

-DIY Guide: Installing a New Blower Motor Resistor
+How to Install a New Blower Motor Resistor

 Do you find it annoying when your blower fan is working only at one speed?
 If you feel like you're not getting the most out of your A/C unit because of a faulty blower motor, then you should start thinking about replacing your blower motor resistor.
-Here's a sure fire way to help you replace your new resistor with ease:
+Here's a sure-fire way to help you replace your new resistor with ease:

 Difficulty level: Easy to moderate

 Things you'll need: